Table of Contents

 how much paperwork is required, including the necessity of obtaining a business license for legal operation in Australia.

 If you’re managing a team of drivers, be sure to pay them in a way that benefits your business come tax time.
 This is usually fairly simple: have them register as an independent contractor.
+Establishing clear payment methods for both employees and contractors is essential to ensure smooth cash flow and scalability.
 You can stay up to date with the requirements of employees vs. contractors via the ATO.
+When you hire employees for your courier business, consider their qualifications, driving skills, and willingness to work flexible hours to ensure you build a reliable and effective team.

 1. Will you have a niche, and if so what is it?

-A quick note: even if you’re an independent contractor who works alone, it’s useful to outline a clear delivery process, so you can see where you need to optimise to be able to deliver faster, more efficiently and more profitably.
+A quick note: even if you’re an independent contractor who works alone, it’s useful to outline a clear delivery process.
+This will help you identify bottlenecks and make improvements in your services for faster, more profitable runs.

 When you’ve started a courier business and you’re looking to bring on more drivers, post your job ad on online job boards (like Indeed.com or LinkedIn).